-Oslo has to be one of the worlds most beautiful cities.
+Oslo has to be one of the world’s most beautiful cities.
 Situated on a fjord, with gorgeous views of the water and islands to the south and the mountains to the north.
 It gives you the feeling of being in the countryside and a big city at the same time.
-There aren’t many places that you can jump on the tube in the city centre, and be skiing on a mountain 25 minutes later.
-I have just returned from three days in Oslo.
-It was my first time in the city and it definitely won’t be my last.
+There aren’t many places where you can jump on the tube in the city centre, and be skiing on a mountain 25 minutes later.

 - Take a trip up the Holmenkollen ski jump.
 A short tube ride from the city centre, this amazing and terrifying structure offers 360-degree views of Oslo, as well as the opportunity to stand at the starting point (scary).
 There is also a ski museum and in the summer a zip wire down the jump!